Raymund Hart

 Air Marshal Sir Raymund George Hart, KBE, CB, MC (28 February 1899 – 16 July 1960) was a senior commander in the Royal Air Force (RAF) during the Second World War and the post-war decade.
 Throughout this period, he was a specialist in military signals and a pioneer in the development of Radar.
 During the latter part of the First World War, Hart was a pilot in the Royal Flying Corps and RAF.
 Between the wars, Hart was a junior and middle-ranking officer in the RAF.

 Early life

 Hart was born in Merton, Surrey on 28 February 1899 and was educated at the Simon Langton School.

 First World War

 Hart joined the Royal Flying Corps in 1917 and was posted to the Western Front with 15 Squadron.
-On 11 April 1918 he was flying a Royal Aircraft Factory R.E.8 two-seat biplane on a artillery observation patrol.
+On 11 April 1918 he was flying a Royal Aircraft Factory R.E.8 two-seat biplane on an artillery observation patrol.
 Over Bouzincourt he was attacked by four German fighters, the elevator controls were damaged by gun fire and Hart attempted to recover the aircraft.
 His observer Second Lieutenant L.F.
 Handford managed to shoot three of the fighters down.
 The R.E.8 crashed and Hart and Handford were wounded.
 Both men were later awarded the Military Cross for the action.